akshatsabavat/information_storage_retrieval/Assignment-4-IR/Readme.txt

+Run HW2MainLucene first to construct the indexes then run HW4main

+after making the configurations below on intelliJ IDE

+Look at the area just above the code editor where you see "Run" and "HW2MainLucene/HW4Main" Click on the "HW2MainLucene" / "HW4main" dropdown, which is next to the top right play button Select "Edit Configurations" from the menu that appears

+After doing this, a new window will open where you can add the JVM arguments.

+Copy and paste the following below in the JVM arguments feild

+--add-opens java.base/jdk.internal.ref=ALL-UNNAMED
+--add-opens java.base/java.lang=ALL-UNNAMED
+--add-opens java.base/java.nio=ALL-UNNAMED
+--add-opens java.base/sun.nio.ch=ALL-UNNAMED

 I have added the previous HW2MainLucene.java file if needed can be run again to create the indexes like last time Below is my run time results, it take 4 to 5 mins for the whole script to execute